patrickkunka/react-ts-boilerplate/README.md

 #### Scripts

-- `start`: Starts an express server for mocking API repsonses
+- `start`: Starts an express server for mocking API responses
 - `dev`: Bundles the react app and serves over webpack dev server on 8080
 - `build`: Bundles the react app and exports to `dist`
 - `types:scss`: Generates static typing for SCSS imports